From the era of slavery to the first recording for a pop icon

 Extraordinary musicians premiere New interpretations of the tune

-The insights of scholars, cultural icons, and lovable rabble will be joined by renowned musicians recording the song for the first time.
-Together, they will inhabit a joyful tune that has traversed three centuries and transcended geography, poverty, racism, and musical genres.
+The insights of scholars, cultural icons, and lovable rabble will be joined by renowned musicians recording new interpretations of the song.
+Together, they will inhabit a joyful tune that has traversed three centuries and transcended geography, poverty, race, and musical genres.

 Can this uniquely American anthem brighten a fractured country?